PowerPC: Implementations

 IBM's RS64 processors are a family of chips implementing the "Amazon" variant of the PowerPC architecture.
 These processors are used in the RS/6000 and IBM AS/400 computer families; the Amazon architecture includes proprietary extensions used by AS/400.
 The POWER4 and later POWER processors implement the Amazon architecture and replaced the RS64 chips in the RS/6000 and AS/400 families.

 IBM developed a separate product line called the "4xx" line focused on the embedded market.
 These designs included the 401, 403, 405, 440, and 460.
 In 2004, IBM sold their 4xx product line to Applied Micro Circuits Corporation (AMCC).
 AMCC continues to develop new high performance products, partly based on IBM's technology, along with technology that was developed within AMCC.
 These products focus on a variety of applications including networking, wireless, storage, printing/imaging and industrial automation.

 Numerically, the PowerPC is mostly found in controllers in cars.
 For the automotive market, Freescale Semiconductor initially offered many variations called the MPC5xx family such as the MPC555, built on a variation of the 601 core called the 8xx and designed in Israel by MSIL (Motorola Silicon Israel Limited).
 The 601 core is single issue, meaning it can only issue one instruction in a clock cycle.
 To this they add various bits of custom hardware, to allow for I/O on the one chip.
 In 2004, the next-generation four-digit 55xx devices were launched for the automotive market.
 These use the newer e200 series of PowerPC cores.

 Networking is another area where embedded PowerPC processors are found in large numbers.
 MSIL took the QUICC engine from the MC68302 and made the PowerQUICC MPC860.
 This was a very famous processor used in many Cisco edge routers in the late 1990s.
 Variants of the PowerQUICC include the MPC850, and the MPC823/MPC823e.
 All variants include a separate RISC microengine called the CPM that offloads communications processing tasks from the central processor and has functions for DMA.
 The follow-on chip from this family, the MPC8260, has a 603e-based core and a different CPM.

-Honda also uses PowerPC processors for ASIMO.
+Honda also uses PowerPC processors for its ASIMO robot.

 In 2003, BAE Systems Platform Solutions delivered the Vehicle-Management Computer for the F-35 fighter jet.
 This platform consists of dual PowerPCs made by Freescale in a triple redundant setup.

+Aeronautical Development Establishment tested a high-performance digital flight control computer, powered by a quadraplex PowerPC-based processor setup on a HAL Tejas Mark 1A in 2024.